 4. Submit materials for ethics review

 Complete the online Ethics Review Application Form and upload the required documents.
 Note that only research project leaders can submit an application for ethics review.
-If you are a PhD student, ask your supervisor to submit the materials.
+If you are a Master or PhD student, ask your supervisor to submit the materials.
+You can find a pdf version of the full review form under “Guidelines and documents” below.

 5. Revise and resubmit